-The filing of bankruptcy by respondent shall not relieve respondent of the responsibility to repay investigation and enforcement costs.
+The filing of bankruptcy by respondent shall not relieve respondent of the responsibility to repay investigation and enforcement costs, including expert review costs (if applicable).

-16. QUARTERLY DECLARATIONS.
+13. QUARTERLY DECLARATIONS.
 Respondent shall submit quarterly declarations under penalty of perjury on forms provided by the Board, stating whether there has been compliance with all the conditions of probation.